vombat007/Spend-Keeper-Manager-API/README.md

 - **Customizable Reports:** Create reports to visualize and manage your finances.
 - **Recurring Expenses:** Keep track of regular expenses effortlessly.
 - **Long-term Planning:** Plan and achieve your long-term financial objectives.
-- **Cloudinary Integration:** Store and manage expense-related images securely in the cloud.

 ---